mishellscripts/cat-overflow/README.md

   ```bash
   $ npm run watch
   ```
 * Sessions would be stored in storage/framework/sessions with the session id as the file name.
-The URL with the encrypted session identifier token to maintain state is included in the file but invisible to the user.
+The URL with the encrypted session identifier token to maintain state is included in the file but invisible to the user (not appended to the URL).
 * Image extraction not working?
 Try the following:
-    * Check the following configuration in the constructor of OriginalVideoController.php and make sure the FFmpeg is configured correctly according to where you've installed it.
+    * Check the following configuration in the constructor of OriginalVideoController.php and make sure the FFmpeg is configured correctly according to where it is installed.

       ```
       public $ffmpeg_path;